fer-rum/fer-rum.github.io/_posts/2017-08-18-logging-system-design.markdown

 ## Log Message

-In this class the flexibility magic happens.
+In this class the flexibility comes into play.

-The `Log Message` is derived from a `QJson Object` which allows us to store arbitrary information and additional data in such a message.
+The `Log Message` contains a `QJson Object` which allows us to store arbitrary information and additional data in such a message.
 It is the concrete implementations decision which fields there are and of which type they are.
 The important part is that these meanings have to be clear throughout the logging system.
-For practicality reasons, additional `QLson Value`s can be attached to messages to modify them further.
+For practicality reasons, additional `QJson Value`s can be attached to messages to modify them further.
 In an ideal case however, the messages are never exposed outside the logging system and all the interactions regarding them happen through the `Logger` and `Log Renderer`s.

 ### Possible Structure of a Log Message